tornaia/blog-jshelloverlayicon/README.md

 ##### Hints

-It is strongly suggested to open the projects with Visual Studio Community Edition 2017 and IntelliJ IDEA 2017.
+It is strongly recommended to open the projects with Visual Studio Community Edition 2017 and IntelliJ IDEA 2017.
 These sample projects are for Windows OS, thus they will not work on non-Windows environments.

 ##### More to read